 Cybersecurity-related books and records

-Additionally, the proposal would set forth new recordkeeping requirements for advisers and funds that are designed to improve the availability of cybersecurity-related information and help facilitate the Commission’s inspection and enforcement capabilities.
+Additionally, the proposal sets forth new recordkeeping requirements for advisers and funds that are designed to improve the availability of cybersecurity-related information and help facilitate the Commission’s inspection and enforcement capabilities.
 The requirement is to “maintain, make, and retain certain cybersecurity-related books and records.”

 Similarly, proposed rule 38a-2 under the Investment Company Act would require that a